DiceTsuki/BsTrigger/README.md

 1. FPS Uncap (AKA TURBO):

-	a.
-If you set it to at least double of the FPS set in BlueStacks Settings, some apps / games might double their FPS cap e.g. from 30 to 60 FPS.
+	- If you set it to at least double of the FPS set in BlueStacks Settings, some apps / games might double their FPS cap e.g. from 30 to 60 FPS.
-	b.
-Tested on Love Live!
+	- Tested on Love Live!
 School Idol Festival: All Stars which has ~30 FPS cap in the menu.
-	c.
-You can replicate this without BsTrigger by:
+	- You can replicate this without BsTrigger by:
-		i.
-Set the BlueStacks FPS to "A" FPS (e.g. 60 FPS) > Close BlueStacks. ii.
-Open BlueStacks > Settings > Engine > Enable High Frame Rate > Set the new FPS to at least double of "A" FPS (e.g. 120 FPS). iii.
-Open the targeted app / game.
+		-   Set the BlueStacks FPS to "A" FPS (e.g. 60 FPS) > Close BlueStacks.
+		-  Open BlueStacks > Settings > Engine > Enable High Frame Rate > Set the new FPS to at least double of "A" FPS (e.g. 120 FPS).
+		- Open the targeted app / game.
-	d.
-The effect will be lost once BlueStacks is closed.
+	- The effect will be lost once BlueStacks is closed.
 The steps in (c) need to be repeated to regain the effect.
-	e.
-The FPS cap set by BsTrigger will not change the FPS set in BlueStacks Settings.
+	- The FPS cap set by BsTrigger will not change the FPS set in BlueStacks Settings.
 It will only execute the function to trigger the cap change.

 	WARNING:
 	If you DISABLE Vertical SYNC (VSYNC) for BlueStacks in your Graphic Card's Control Panel, the BlueStacks FPS cap will be the same as TURBO FPS.